kemsakurai/1on1-questions/README.ja.md

 * How are you feeling about your role?
 * How did that affect you?
 * How did that make you feel?
-* How do you feel your work/life balance is right now?
 * How do you think of your current workload and how are you coping with them?
 * How do you think that least favorite thing affects your overall performance?
-* How many hours a day do you feel you’re productive?
-How could we help you be more productive?
 * If you could change what happened, how would you alter it?
 * If you could work on anything for the next month, what would it be?
 What makes you say that?
 * In our last 1-on-1 you mentioned that you’d like to grow in X — how has that been going?